-In the first half of 2019, vinyl generated sales of $ 224 million against the 247 million collected by the CD, but the clear growth trend on the one hand and the vertical collapse on the other, explains the report, will produce a sure overtaking.
+In the first half of 2019, vinyl generated sales of $ 224 million compared to the 247 million collected by the CD, but the clear trend of growth on the one hand and the vertical collapse on the other, explains the report. will produce a sure overtaking.

 It is the strongest signal of an unexpected (but very welcome) return of popularity, but it is not the first.
 In recent years the rise of the slope has been accompanied by sporadic overtaking even on digital music (although in some restricted markets).
 The reintroduction by majors like Sony of vinyl albums was more of a clue, as was the presentation of new turntable models (what effect does this word make me say!).